 This way, the VC firm is still able to deploy its resources for the benefit of all of the funds it oversees, while shielding itself from liability from all of those funds.

-Setting up your venture fund
+Setting up your venture fund with Carta

-While the structure in our example is the most common, there are many ways to set up a venture fund.
+While the VC fund structure in our example above is the most common, there are many ways to set up a venture fund.
 You might need to add even more layers of structure to accommodate regulatory rules, different types of investors (like tax-exempt investors), or entities formed in different jurisdictions, among other factors.

-Now that you have a sense of the basic structures of venture firms and funds, Carta can guide you through designing a fund structure that makes sense for you.
+Carta can guide you through designing a fund structure that makes sense for you.
 The pre-close advisory team helps emerging managers form entities, understand key concepts in their entity documents, obtain tax identification numbers, and open bank accounts.
 We also help you prepare the management company, GP, and fund agreements.

 DISCLOSURE: This communication is on behalf of eShares Inc., d/b/a Carta Inc. (“Carta”).
 This communication is for informational purposes only, and contains general information only.
 Carta is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein.